-- Losses on foreclosed assets held for sale
+- Gains/losses on foreclosed assets held for sale

 - Provision for income taxes

-A reconciliation of the Company's net income to its operating income for the quarters ended March 31, 2015 and 2014 is set forth below.
+A reconciliation of the Company’s net income to its operating income for the periods ended March 31, 2017 and 2016 is set forth below.

 |(Dollar amounts are in thousands)|